-Self-Reg: A Valuable Tool
+Self-Reg: A Valuable Tool for the Early Years

 Shanker Self-Reg® is a process for enhancing self-regulation by understanding and dealing with stress.
 In Self-Reg we consider both our responses to stress and how stress affects our ability to maintain a healthy energy/tension balance.
 Self-Reg looks at stress across five domains: biological, emotion, cognitive, social, and prosocial.
 Heightened stress in any or all of these domains leads to problems in behaviour, mood, learning, and overall development.
 Identifying and reducing children’s stressors is the first step towards easing their stress levels and bringing them back to a calm and focused state, and ultimately improving their ability to self-regulate.

 Stressors can vary quite a lot from child to child.
 What is a stressor for one child may not be for another.
 And what may be a stressor in a child one moment, may not be in another when the child is in a different physical or emotional state.
 Common stressors for children in the early years include:

 - Poor diet (high in processed foods)